3D bulk-resolved $g$-wave altermagnetic order parameter in CrSb

-We are grateful to A.J.
-Hickey, A. Agarwal, T.L.
-Lefebvre and N.J.M.
-Popiel for stimulating discussions.
-We thank T. Haidamak, M. Vali\v{s}ka, H. Li, P. Einarsson Nielsen, H. Chen, R. Mann, T.J.
-Brumm, and especially D. Svit\'{a}k and S. Hayden, for technical advice and assistance.
-We appreciate creative input from H. Weinberger.
-This project was supported by the EPSRC of the UK through grants EP/X011992/1 and EP/R513180/1.
+This project was supported by the EPSRC of the UK through grants EP/Z533695/1 and EP/R513180/1.
 A portion of this work was performed at the National High Magnetic Field Laboratory, which is supported by National Science Foundation Cooperative Agreement Nos.
 DMR-1644779 \& DMR-2128556 and the State of Florida.
 We acknowledge support of the HLD at HZDR, a member of the European Magnetic Field Laboratory (EMFL).
 T.I.W. and A.G.E. acknowledge support from ICAM through US National Science Foundation (NSF) Grant Number 2201516 under the Accelnet program of the Office of International Science and Engineering and from QuantEmX grants from ICAM and the Gordon and Betty Moore Foundation through Grant GBMF9616.
 T.I.W. acknowledges support from Murray Edwards College (University of Cambridge) and the Cambridge Philosophical Society through a Henslow Fellowship.
 A.G.E. acknowledges support from Sidney Sussex College (University of Cambridge).